lautomator/udacity-web-dev/readme.md

 * rot13: escapes user input and uses the ROT13 cipher to convert text input.
 * signup: prompts for a username password and email (optional); escapes user input and must validate all fields.
+* asciichan: make ascii art
+* blog: a simple blog with no authentication